roman-milk/roman-milk.github.io/owned-fantasy-becomes-reality.md

+===

- ****** Owned:Fantasy Becomes Reality ****** bysilkstockingslover© Maryanne gave an awkward laugh thinking he was kidding and responded, a little tipsy from the wine from supper, "Well he is good in bed."
+Maryanne gave an awkward laugh thinking he was kidding and responded, a little tipsy from the wine from supper, "Well he is good in bed."

  "I heard that," Rod chuckled, looking directly at me.
 I shifted uncomfortably, catching the not-so-subtle innuendo.